Speedpaint Test Bulk Painting

 Batch nearly finished before varnishing showing uniform color scheme

 Nearly finished, before varnishing.
 This really let me try out lots of different speedpaints.
-My process was to pick a color, like red, look at all my miniatures and decide who needed a bit of red, and apply it.
-Then I'd take another color, like dark black, and do the same.
+My process was to pick a color, like red, look at all my miniature and decide who needed a bit of red, and apply it.
+Then I’d take another color, like dark black, and do the same.
 This approach gave a really nice uniformity to the whole batch.

 A closer look at the finished results.
 I was really pleasantly surprised by the speedpaints.
-They allowed me to get decent tabletop-ready miniatures with minimal effort, and the variety of sources and styles actually works together cohesively.
+They allowed me to get decent tabletop-ready miniature with minimal effort, and the variety of sources and styles actually works together cohesively.